MerelyAPseudonym/salt-get-started/fundamentals/top.md

 also applied the nettools state.

-Using what you know about the targeting system, you now know how to create state and run them on the correct Salt minions using the Top file.
+Using what you know about the targeting system, you now know how to create states and run them on the correct Salt minions using the Top file.

 ### What's Next?